 Learn the Welsh Nos Galan here (with an English translation).

 This article was posted on Saturday, December 12th, 2015 at 4:06 pm and is filed under Australia, Christmas, Christmas Carols around the World, Christmas MP3's, Christmas Songs, Countries & Cultures, England, English, Holiday Songs, Holidays Around the World, Languages, MP3's, New Year's Eve, New Years, New Years Songs, Recordings, Scotland, USA, Wales, Welsh.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply